MaibornWolff/private-ens/README.md

 ```

-## Setup
+## ENS deployment
 #### Short version
-1. 'npm install'
+1. `npm install`
-2. 'npm run copyContracts' to copy the relevant contracts from the contract repos in 'node_modules' to the 'contracts' folder
+2. `npm run copyContracts` to copy the relevant contracts from the contract repos in `node_modules` to the `contracts` folder
-3. 'npm run deployContracts' to deploy the registry, registrar, and resolver
+3. `npm run deployContracts` to deploy the registry, registrar, and resolver

 #### Under the hood
 The migration script does the following:
-1. Deploy ENSRegistry.
-By default the deployer will own the root node '0x0'
+1. Deploy `ENSRegistry`.
+By default the deployer will own the root node `0x00`
-2. Deploy TLD 'eth' registrar.
+2. Deploy TLD `'eth'` registrar.
 All label registered here will automatically receive the suffix .eth in the registry resulting in the domain label.eth.
 The registrar is deployed with parameters:
-  - ensAddr: Address of the ENSRegistry dpeloyed in step 1
+  - `ensAddr`: Address of the ENSRegistry dpeloyed in step 1
-  - node: Namehash, for 'eth' this is '0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae'
+  - `node`: Namehash, for `'eth'` this is `0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae`
-3. Set Registrar to be subnode owner of 'eth' by calling setSubnodeOwner in the registry with parameters:
+3. Set Registrar to be subnode owner of `'eth'` by calling `setSubnodeOwner` in the registry with parameters:
-  - node: 0x00 (initial root node)
+  - `node`: `0x00` (initial root node)
-  - label: Label of the node that the registrar should be the owner of, for 'eth' the this is keccak256('eth') = 0x4f5b812789fc606be1b3b16908db13fc7a9adf7ca72641f84d75b47069d3d7f0.
+  - `label`: Label of the node that the registrar should be the owner of, for `'eth'` the this is `keccak256('eth')` which is `0x4f5b812789fc606be1b3b16908db13fc7a9adf7ca72641f84d75b47069d3d7f0`.
-  - owner: Address of the registrar deployed in step 2
+  - `owner`: Address of the registrar deployed in step 2
-4.
+4. Deploy the `PublicResolver` which allows owner of domains to set the stored addreess, ABI, etc. The resolver is deployed with the parameter
+  - `ens`: address of the registry deployed in step 1.
+Domain ownership will be looked up there.

 ## Use
+With the basic infrastructure in place, anybody on the network can now register and resolve domains since we used the publicly accessible `FIFSRegistrar` and `PublicResolver`.
+Say someone has deployed a new contract and wants it and its ABI to be findable under the domain `'test.eth'`.
+We will go through the whole process from registering a domain to lookup.
+Code examples of the following steps can also be found in `test\testWorkflow.js` or `test\TestContractWorkflow.sol`.

-### Registration
+### Initial Setup
+The only thing we need is the address of the registry, registrar, and resolver.

+#### Registering a domain with the registrar
-A domain such as 'test.eth' can be registered by calling the registrar's register function with the parameters:
+A domain such as `'test.eth'` can be registered by calling the registrar's register function with the parameters:
-  - label: keccak(hex('test')) = 0x9c22ff5f21f0b81b113e63f7db6da94fedef11b2119b4088b89664fb9a3cb658
+  - `label`: `keccak256('test')` = `0x9c22ff5f21f0b81b113e63f7db6da94fedef11b2119b4088b89664fb9a3cb658`
-  - owner: Address of an account
+  - `owner`: Address of an account, probably the sender of the registration transaction

-Calling the ENSRegistry's owner function with namehash('test.eth') (0xeb4f647bea6caa36333c816d7b46fdcb05f9466ecacc140ea8c66faf15b3d9f1) will return the address of the owner.
+To check whether this worked, the node (`namehash('test.eth')` = `0xeb4f647bea6caa36333c816d7b46fdcb05f9466ecacc140ea8c66faf15b3d9f1`) can be looked up in the registry and should return the owner we set during registration.

-### Setting a resolver
+#### Setting a resolver in the registry
-The owner of a node (e.g. 'test.eth') can change the resolver by calling setResolver with the node as a parameter (e.g. namehash('test.eth')).
+Now that we own the node `'test.eth'` we can change the resolver by calling the registry's `setResolver(namehash('test.eth'))` with the address of the resolver contract.
+Note that this can only be done by the owner we set in the previous step.
+Calling the registry's resolver function with our node should now return the resolver address.

+#### Store an address and other data with the resolver
+Since we own the `'test.eth'` node we now can call `resolver.setAddr(node, contractAddress)` to store the address with the resolver.
+Similarly, we can store an ABI, name, etc.

+### Lookup
+Once `'test.eth'` is properly registered and resolvable, we can look it up based on the name alone in two steps.
+First we need to look up the resolver which stores the information for this node with `registry.resolver(node)`.
+Then, we can query the resolver for the address corresponding to our node: `resolver.addr(node)`.

 # TODOs
-- Tests for the registry and registrar
-- Include resolver can be found [here](https://github.com/ensdomains/resolvers) on github.
+- Library